Last Kiss: Wednesday version

 In 1973, "Last Kiss" was covered by the Canadian group Wednesday.
 Their version reached number two in Canada and number 34 in the United States.
 It is ranked as the 27th-biggest Canadian hit of 1973.
 Their version climbed up the charts very slowly, and spent three weeks longer on the American charts than the Cavaliers' much bigger hit.

 As a result of the popularity of Wednesday's rendition, the Cavaliers' version was re-released (Virgo 506) at the end of 1973.
 It reached number 92 in January 1974, spending five weeks on the Billboard Hot 100.
 The original hit version recharted five weeks after the version by Wednesday entered the charts.

+Wednesday's version was an instant hit throughout the U.S. While growing up, Eddie Vedder first heard Wednesday's version, which he took an instant liking to.
+Later, when he came across the original recording at an antique mall, it reaffirmed his interest in the song, so much so that he decided to later record it with Pearl Jam.